joist-orm/joist-orm/docs/docs/querying/finders.md

 ```

 ### `#loadAllIfExists`

-Load a instances of a given entity and ids if exists in cache
+Load multiple instances of a given entity and ids, and ignores ids that don't exist.

 ```ts
 const em = newEntityManager();